Click the name to scroll down the page for more information about each of Duke Nursing’s leaders.

 In 1996, Fuchs was awarded the Oncology Nursing Foundation’s Nurse Administrator Career Development Award, and has served as the president, president-elect, and secretary of the North Carolina Triangle Chapter of the Oncology Nursing Society.
 She has also served as a delegation member in the Citizen’s Ambassador Program-South Africa, and as a special program consultant for Duke/RTI collaboration in Kuwait.
 She is in Who’s Who of American Graduate Students, and is a member of Sigma Theta Tau, the Oncology Nursing Society, the American Nurses Association, the North Carolina Nurses Association, the American Organization of Nurse Executives, and the Health Care Management Academy.

 Victoria Orto became the chief nursing officer in September 2009.
-Before coming to Durham Regional Hospital, she served as senior director of medical/surgical nursing for Rochester General Health System in Rochester, New York.
+Before coming to Duke Regional Hospital, she served as senior director of medical/surgical nursing for Rochester General Health System in Rochester, New York.

 She was previously the director of medical nursing for Rochester General Hospital and Newark Wayne Hospital (formerly Genessee Hospital), and served as interim chief nursing officer for Newark Wayne Hospital, all part of Rochester General Health System.